 - Be proactive in 1-1s.
 Prepare well.
 Tell your boss what you have achieved.

 - Toot your horn a bit.
 Let people know when you pass an exam, complete a project or whatever.

 Indeed, you are the CEO of your own career.
 You have more power than you think.
-Pay reviews happen once a year, but you can be adding value, raising your profile and developing your skills every day.
+Pay reviews happen once a year, but you can add value, raise your profile and develop your skills every day.